 BAM Risk Management and BAM Product Management was periodically checking the portfolios against compliance with our BAM Exclusion list which considers global norms and value-based norms compliance.
 Moreover, the fund was investing at least 75% of its portfolio in stocks with MSCI ESG rating of at least BB or higher in order to be qualified as an investment with ESG characteristics.
-With regards to its positive contributions to UN SDGs the fund was investing at least 25% of its portfolio in stocks with a positive alignment to at least one UN SDG (inlc.
+With regards to its positive contributions to UN SDGs the fund was investing at least 25% of its portfolio in stocks with a positive alignment to at least one UN SDG (incl.
 DNSH and good governance).
-As mentioned above, selected companies were subject of an engagement process and the fund voted for 100% of its holdings thereby considering ISS advisory recommendations.
+As mentioned above, selected companies were subject of an engagement process and the fund exercised its voting rights in the long-term interests of its investors.